-• Satisfactory performance on a written and an oral Qualifying Examination.
+• Satisfactory performance on a written and an oral Qualifying Examination, also traditionally known as the A-Exam.
 In some cases, parts of the oral examination may be waived based on performance on the written part of the qualifying exam.
 See "The Qualifying Exam" below for more information.